boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 5. If you still have to use a global, spend a lot of effort making it as clean and well documented as possible.

-In C, globals as well as static data declarations on file scope or procedure scope allocate storage at or before the beginning of program execution and the storage remains allocated until progam termination.
+In C, globals as well as static data declarations on file scope or procedure scope allocate storage at or before the beginning of program execution and the storage remains allocated until program termination.

 The given advice mitigates problems with globals:
 * Static data on procedure scope reduces coupling between procedures.